 If you fail to pay county taxes on your vehicle you must contact your County Tax Department to clear the stop.

-- Vehicles exempt from registration by NC law.
+Vehicles exempt from registration by North Carolina law.

 - Manufactured homes